- Type of qualification

 International students are not New Zealand citizens or residents.

-The Postgraduate Certificate in Learning Support integrates theory and practice to explore key aspects of the Learning Support Coordinator (LSC) and Special Education Needs Coordinator (SENCo) roles.
-It will extend your knowledge, skills and networks.
-It will provide you with a space to learn with, from and about other SENCo/LSCs throughout New Zealand.
+The Postgraduate Certificate in Learning Support integrates theory and practice to explore key aspects of Learning Support.
+Through this qualification you will extend your knowledge, skills and networks.
+It will provide you with a space to learn with, from and about other Learning Support professionals such as LSC and SENCo throughout Aotearoa New Zealand.

 The certificate is designed around the application of the Teacher Standards to the Learning Support role, and aims to develop your competence and confidence to:

-- inclusive, equitable and culturally responsive education practices in schools and kura
+- develop inclusive, equitable and culturally responsive education practices in schools and kura

-- understand curricula, New Zealand legislation, documents and policies and contemporary theories
+- understand curricula, New Zealand legislation and policies and contemporary theories relating to learning support

 - enquire into your practice